A. Scope: This policy applies to all student events and student organization-sponsored events at which alcoholic

 4. Entrance and ID checking:

 a.
 A completely sober individual (who has refrained from consuming any alcohol) must check to ensure that every guest either has a William & Mary ID card or is accompanied by a William & Mary student with a valid ID.
 An additional ID that provides proof of legal drinking age is required to consume alcohol.
 The use of false, altered, or borrowed identification of any type is lying, an infraction of the Honor Code, and is also a criminal offense.

 b.
 Wrist Bands/Hand Stamps- At functions where alcoholic beverages are served, sold, or consumed, the sponsoring organization must distinguish between those of age and those underage by either a separate drinking area or by use of wrist bands and/or hand stamps.

-5. Campus Event Approval Committee: References to the Campus Event Approval Committee in this policy refer to designated staff from the Office of Student Leadership Development.
+5. Student Event Approval Committee: References to the Student Event Approval Committee in this policy refer to designated staff from the Division of Student Affairs (referrred by the Office of Student Leadership Development).

 6. Event Management: